dr01d3r/redcap-em-survey-queue-status/README.md

    - Field Type: `text`
    - The module writes the record's survey queue link encoded as HTML, in this format:
    - `<a href="https://redcap.myinstitution.org/surveys/?sq=Wvw4Hbf3MT">Survey Queue Link</a>`
+- `[email]`
+    - Field Type: `text`
+    - Validation: `Email`
+    - The designated field for emailing participants.
+      - Required if you intend to use the module's built-in emailing feature.

 ---